 My first step is to zest an entire orange and squeeze all the juice from it and add them to a small bowl.

 Then add buttermilk, yogurt, melted butter and an egg to the bowl and whisk everything together.
-Stir in the oatmeal and let them rest while preparing the other ingredients.
+Stir in the oatmeal with a spatula and let them rest while preparing the other ingredients.
 It keeps the oatmeal from being too dry and I prefer moist muffins.

 Sprinkle a tiny bit of sugar on top of each muffin to give them a little crispiness.
 Bake until a toothpick inserted into the muffins comes out clean.
 Remove them from the oven and let sit in the muffins cups briefly, then move to a wire rack.